 The Community Foundation has expertise in handling a wide variety of gifts, allowing you to introduce your donors to more innovative and tax-minimizing ways of giving.
-The Foundation's Executive Director, Joy Watkins, is an attorney with extensive background in estate planning and charitable giving.
+The Foundation's President & CEO, Katrina Rolle, is an attorney with experience in estate planning and charitable giving.
 She is available to assist you in meeting with any of your donors who are interested in making a planned gift to your organization.

 Your organization gains recognition among a wider range of potential donors through publication of the existence of the your endowment fund by the Community Foundation in its annual report and other promotional materials.

 A fund at the Community Foundation provides your organization with safeguards to ensure that the endowment will be utilized as planned at the time of establishment of the fund.